Hanser Alberto Player Props: White Sox vs. Reds

 Hanser Alberto At The Plate

-- Alberto has a double and a home run while batting .167.
+- Alberto is hitting .182 with a double and two home runs.

-- Alberto has picked up a hit in four games this season (33.3%), including one multi-hit game.
+- Alberto has had a base hit in five of 13 games this year, and multiple hits once.

-- He has gone deep in one of 12 games, and in 3.2% of his plate appearances.
+- He has hit a long ball in two of 13 games played this season, and in 5.7% of his plate appearances.

-- Alberto has driven in a run in two games this year, with multiple runs batted in once.
+- Alberto has driven in a run in three games this season (23.1%), including one multiple-RBI game.

-- He has scored in five games this season (41.7%), but has had no multi-run games.
+- He has scored in six games this season (46.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.